dxiai/r-notebook/README.md

 When the following error occurs: "docker pull ghcr.io/dxiai/r-notebook:latest
-Error response from daemon: Head "https://ghcr.io/v2/dxiai/r-notebook/manifests/latest": denied: denied", then You must first logout ghcr.io using `docker logout`.
+Error response from daemon: Head "https://ghcr.io/v2/dxiai/r-notebook/manifests/latest": denied: denied", then You should try to logout from ghcr.io using `docker logout`.
+This is only necessary if you deploy other docker containers to github, directly.

 ```
 docker run -it -p 8888:8888 -v ~/Dokumente:/home/jovyan/ ghcr.io/dxiai/r-notebook:latest